jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 ## 2.8.
 Envelope Encryption

 - KMS Encrypt API call has a **limit of 4 KB**.
-- If you want to encrypt >4 KB, we need to use Envelope Encryption.
+- If we want to encrypt >4 KB, we need to use Envelope Encryption.
 - The main API that will help us is the GenerateDataKey API.
 - **Anything over 4 KB of data that needs to be encrypted must use the Envelope Encryption == `GenerateDataKey` API.**